openappjs/service-spec/README.md

-# entity-schema
+# service-spec

-pluggable system for using schemas of entities
+pluggable system for using specs of services

 ### work in progress